-As required by the Companies Act, 2015 I report based on my audit, that:
+As required by the Companies Act 2015, I report based on my audit, that:

-- I have obtained all the information and explanations which, to the best of my knowledge and belief, were necessary for the purpose of the audit; - II.
-In my opinion, adequate accounting records have been kept by the company, so far as appears from my examination of those records; and, - III.
+- i.
+I have obtained all the information and explanations which, to the best of my knowledge and belief, were necessary for the purpose of the audit; - ii. in my opinion, adequate accounting records have been kept by the Company so far as appears from the examination of those records; and, - iii.
 The Company's financial statements are in agreement with the accounting records and returns.